MIC-DKFZ/nnUNet/readme.md

 The [Automated Cardiac Diagnosis Challenge dataset](https://acdc.creatis.insa-lyon.fr/) on the other hand shows cardiac structures in cine MRI with a typical image shape of 10x320x320 voxels, highly anisotropic voxel spacings and qualitative intensity values.
-In addition, the ACDC dataset suffers from slice misalignments and a heterogeneity of out-of-plane spacings which can cause severe interpolation artifacts of not handled properly.
+In addition, the ACDC dataset suffers from slice misalignments and a heterogeneity of out-of-plane spacings which can cause severe interpolation artifacts if not handled properly.

 In current research practice, segmentation pipelines are designed manually and with one specific dataset in mind.
 Hereby, many pipeline settings depend directly or indirectly on the properties of the dataset and display a complex co-dependence: image size, for example, affects the patch size, which in turn affects the required receptive field of the network, a factor that itself influences several other hyperparameters in the pipeline.
-As a result, pipelines that were developed on on (type of) dataset are inherently incomaptible with other datasets in the domain.
+As a result, pipelines that were developed on one (type of) dataset are inherently incomaptible with other datasets in the domain.

 **nnU-Net is the first segmentation method that is designed to deal with the dataset diversity found in the somain.
 It